redox-os/website/content/news/this-month-250430.md

 ## All In One

-Jeremy Soller successfully built the build server [packages](https://static.redox-os.org/pkg/) and [images](https://static.redox-os.org/img/) of the x86-64, i686, ARM64 and RISC-V CPU architectures in one day for the first time!!
+Jeremy Soller enabled and fixed nightly builds on the build server for [packages](https://static.redox-os.org/pkg/) and [images](https://static.redox-os.org/img/) of the x86-64, i686, ARM64 and RISC-V architectures!!

 Before it had bugs and flexibility problems that didn't allow it.
 Expect more build server package and image stability in the future.